patricklague/ConfBuster/README.md

  -e adjust e_midpoint variable
   ```
 # Tutorial
-The can follow this tutorial by using the molecule 1w96.pdb available in the directory "example".
+The user can follow this tutorial by using the molecule 1w96.pdb available in the directory "examples/1w96".
 The initial structure is:

 ![minipic](http://132.203.89.236/ConfBuster/macro-1w96-1.png)